NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/standard_metric_estimation.rst

 ========================================================================================

 This tutorial explains how to use NannyML to estimate the performance of binary classification models in the absence of target data.
-To find out how CBPE estimates performance, read the :ref:`explanation of Confidence-based
+To find out how :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE` estimates performance, read the :ref:`explanation of Confidence-based
 Performance Estimation<performance-estimation-deep-dive>`.

 .. note::